burlster1980/arupcodev060/content/arup-pages/campaigns/covid-19-launch-v4.md

                                         	<div class="container panel__container">
                                             	<div class="panel__content">
                                                 	<h4 class="panel__label">Rapid adaptation</h4>
-                                                	<h3 class="panel__title">Re-purposing facilities</h3>
+                                                	<h3 class="panel__title">Repurposing facilities</h3>
                                                 	<hr />
-                                                	<p>For aviation and healthcare clients we are exploring how unused facilities can be repurposed to provide vital healthcare services while flights are suspended.</p>
+                                                	<p>For healthcare and aviation clients, we have developed a range of modular, scalable and rap-id-build solutions – deployed on existing campuses or as standalone facilities – for the re-use of non-medical buildings.
+These adaptable design solutions can be tailored to many lo-gistical and infrastructure challenges. </p>
                                             	</div>
                                         	</div>
                                     	</div>